korcankaraokcu/PINCE/README.md

 - Write examples for every function in libPINCE
 - Embedded tutorial videos
 - Super-Uber-Rad credits roll with chiptune tunes
+- Extend process_stopped signal to separate GUI and libPINCE execution for optimization.
+Performance tests are required
+- Implement "don't show this messagebox again" option for InferiorRunningException messagebox

 # License
 GPLv3+.
 See COPYING file for details